shivamsrinath/HCLhackathon/README.md

 # New_Hackathon_Solution-
 ## Team :
+Shivam Srinath,
 Nirmal Pandey ,
 Parth Patkar ,
-Balraj Singh Shekhawat ,
+Balraj Singh Shekhawat
-Shivam Srinath

 This project follows a real-world retail analytics pipeline where we start with corrupted/raw data, clean it based on business and data quality rules, and then use it to generate insights and machine learning predictions.